-A CNA license will be required for applicants who do not have an allied health background starting in 2019.
+A CNA license is strongly recommended as a replacement for patient care for those who do not have an allied health background already.

 Of the eight (8) pre-requisite classes IUD requires, we offer all except College Algebra and Speech.
 All IUD classes are offered online ONLY.
 College Algebra and Speech must be taken at an accredited school before any online pre-requisite classes may be taken with IUD.

 IUD PRE-REQUISITE CLASS ARE ONLY INTENDED TO MEET THE REQUIREMENTS OF THE IUD ONE-YEAR PROGRAM.
 THEY ARE NOT INTENDED FOR USE AT OTHER SCHOOLS AND MAY NOT BE ACCEPTED AT OTHER INSTITUTIONS.